deeppavlov/DeepPavlov/docs/features/models/kbqa.rst

 Description
 -----------

-There are three models for KBQA in DeepPavlov library: model for solving of complex questions in English, model for solving of simple question in Russian and model for solving of simple questions in Russian using syntactic parser.
+There are three models for KBQA in DeepPavlov library: model for answering complex questions in English, model for answering simple questions in Russian and model for answering simple questions in Russian using syntactic parser.

 The Complex Knowledge Base Question Answering model uses Wikidata to answer complex questions.
 Types of questions which the model answers:

-Complex questions with numerical values:
+* Complex questions with numerical values:
 "What position did Angela Merkel hold on November 10, 1994?"

-Complex question where the answer is number or date:
+* Complex question where the answer is number or date:
 "When did Jean-Paul Sartre move to Le Havre?"

-Questions with counting of answer entities:
+* Questions with counting of answer entities:
 "How many sponsors are for Juventus F.C.?"

-Questions with ordering of answer entities by ascending or descending of some parameter:
+* Questions with ordering of answer entities by ascending or descending of some parameter:
 "Which country has highest individual tax rate?"

-Simple questions:
+* Simple questions:
 "What is crew member Yuri Gagarin's Vostok?"

 To find the answer the following